 To highlight the importance of making low-risk investments, Buffett highlights how important rule number 1 “Never lose money is”

 The key message is that you should not take unnecessary risks with your investments.
-In effect, buy companies with great products, in great markets, who make solid profits.
+In effect, buy companies with great products, in great markets, which make substantial profits.

 And most importantly, buy the stocks when they are on sale at bargain prices.
 We cover all these aspects in the following rules.